Thunderstrike (comics)

-Eric Masterson is a fictional superhero appearing in American comic books published by Marvel Comics.
-The character has appeared as Thor and later Thunderstrike.
+Thunderstrike is the name of two fictional characters appearing in American comic books published by Marvel Comics.

+Eric Masterson has appeared as Thor and later Thunderstrike.
 The character was introduced as a supporting character in the Thor title, but continued in several other comic books, including the self-titled series Thunderstrike in 1993.

-Later interpretations of Thunderstrike would appear in both the Marvel Comics 2 and Heroic Age Marvel Comics storylines, featuring the character's son as the hero.
+Later interpretations of Thunderstrike would appear in both the Marvel Comics 2 and Heroic Age Marvel Comics storylines, featuring the character's son Kevin Masterson as the hero.

 Publication history

-Eric Masterson first appeared in Thor #391, as a supporting character.
+Eric Masterson first appeared in Thor #391 (May 1988), as a supporting character.
 Thor #408 featured the merging of the character Eric Masterson with Thor, Masterson being utilized as the God of Thunder's alter ego until issue #432.
 Thor #432 featured the character assuming the role of Thor, and appearing as the title character until Thor #459.
 Following Thor #459, Masterson was introduced as "Thunderstrike" in the eponymous series starting in June 1993.
 The series lasted approximately two years.
 Thunderstrike ran for 24 issues, the series canceled in September 1995.
 Creator Tom DeFalco has often claimed that the book outsold Thor and The Avengers combined at the time of its cancellation; although this has been shown to be extremely unlikely.
 Masterson also appeared in the mini-series Thor Corps as Thunderstrike, and appeared as a guest star in the Thor series.
 The character was featured in the Avengers from issue #343 until issue #374, and crossover series Operation: Galactic Storm.
 Masterson also appeared in the mini-series Infinity Gauntlet and Infinity War.
 Outside the many appearances in Thor and Avengers, Thunderstrike was used to launch an ongoing series Blackwulf, and a limited series Code: B.L.U.E.

 It was announced that the Thunderstrike character would be returning in a new miniseries by co-creators Tom DeFalco and Ron Frenz in November 2010.
 Promotionals leading into the event began in August depicting the mace stating "One will rise..." and "The World Still Needs Heroes."
-Ultimately, the new Thunderstrike miniseries featured Eric Masterson's son, Kevin, in the role once inhabited by his father.
+Ultimately, the new Thunderstrike miniseries featured Eric Masterson's son Kevin Masterson in the role once inhabited by his father.